 https://orchestrator.uipath.com/, the last released version of the user guide is accessible.

-Database.EnableAutomaticMigrations- Handles the initialization of the database and quartz setup system jobs for both installations and upgrades.
-If set to
+Database.EnableAutomaticMigrations- Handles the initialization of the database and quartz setup system jobs for both installations and upgrades:

 true, the database and quartz setup system jobs are installed or upgraded when you start or restart the Orchestrator web application.
-If set to
+For example, you can set this setting to

 ExternalAuth.AzureAD.Enabled- When set to